datanav/docs/concepts.rst

 Sinks
 =====

-A data *sink* is a components that can consume entities fed to them through 'Sink Writer' objects provided by a 'Data Sink' object.
-The sink writer has the resposibility to write these entites to the target, handle transactional boundaries and potentially batching of multiple entities if supported by the target system.
-The 'Sink Writer' object inherits its parent sink's configuration settings but is immutable to changes to this durings its life time.
+A data *sink* is a component that can consume entities fed to them by a pump.
+The sink has the resposibility to write these entites to the target, handle transactional boundaries, and potentially, the batching of multiple entities if supported by the target system.

-Several types of data sinks are supplied with the core service.
-Using the JSON push sink enables you to transfer entities to remote nodes.
+Several types of data sinks, SQL Sink for example, are available.
+Using the JSON push sink enables entities to be pushed to custom micro-services or other Sesam service instances.

 .. _concepts-pumps:

 Pumps
 =====

-The scheduler handles the mechanics of 'pumping' data from a source to a sink.
-It runs periodically or at a 'cron' schedule and reads entities from a data source and writes them to a data sink.
+A scheduler handles the mechanics of 'pumping' data from a source to a sink.
+It runs periodically or on a 'cron' schedule and reads entities from a data source and writes them to a data sink.

 It's also capable of rescanning the data source from scratch at configurable points in time.
 If errors occur during reading or writing of entities, it will keep a log of the failed entities and in the case of writes it can retry writing an entity later.

 The retry strategy is configurable in several ways and if an end state is reached for a failed entity, it can be written to a 'dead letter' dataset for further processing.

 Change tracking
 ===============